 A common recommendation is to devote 15% of your pre-tax income to retirement accounts like IRAs and 401(k)s.

 Get Control of Your Student Loans

-A budget and a debt payment plan can help you focus your money and make it easier to move forward.
+A budget and a debt payment plan can help you focus and make it easier to work toward your financial goals.
 The sooner you get out of debt, the more quickly you can begin to work on your other life goals.
 A budget can help you identify areas where you can cut back.
-It is easier to cut back on expenses when you first graduate from college and you are used to being poor.
+Worth noting: it's easier to cut back on expenses when you first graduate from college and you are used to living frugally.